vog3lm/scr.torcs/README.md

 * Sensor Data Recorder
 * Action Data Recorder
 * Realtime Car Monitor
-*

 ### Get Started
 ##### Dependencies

 At first you will have to install Torcs - The Open Race Car Simulator and patch it.
 To do this stick to this [manual](https://github.com/vog3lm/torcs-1.3.7).
 Tested under Debian 4.16.16-2kali2 64it.
+Then install the following core dependencies.

 ```
 pip install getopts